pcgeek86/vulgate-mysql/README.md

 # vulgate-mysql

 This repository contains the text of the [Vulgate](https://en.wikipedia.org/wiki/Vulgate) in a single MySQL file, for easy import.
+Data was taken from [this repository](https://github.com/LukeSmithxyz/vul) in tab-delimited format, and reformatted to a MySQL-compatible language, using a PowerShell script.

 ## Usage